Tanq16/containerized-security-toolkit/README.md

 </details>

-The `security_docker` directory also contains a dockerfile for Apple Silicon Macs, which can be specified using the `--file Dockerfile.AppleSilicon` flag for the `docker build` command.
+The `security_docker` directory also contains a Dockerfile for Apple Silicon Macs, which can be specified using the `--file Dockerfile.AppleSilicon` flag for the `docker build` command.

 The `init.toml` file must be inside the same directory as the Dockerfile, as the build process copies it and prevents the configuration wizard for `SpaceVim`, though the plugins still need to be installed during the first run.